noeinan/Fucksekai/SECURITY.md

 Use this section to tell people about which versions of your project are currently being supported with security updates.

+This is the very first version, therefore it is the only supported version.

 | Version | Supported          |
 | ------- | ------------------ |
 | 0.0.x   | :white_check_mark: |